 Idea #4: Display your collection above the kitchen cabinets.

-Collectables, like trivets, were always something that my husband and I would collect on our road trips when we first got married.
+Collectables, like trivets, always were something that my husband and I would collect on our road trips when we first got married.

 Where did we display these trivets?

-We placed our collectible plates on top of the cabinet walls in our older kitchen since there was a large gap there.
+We placed our collectible plates on top of the cabinet walls in our older kitchen since there was a large gap.
 We spread them out about two to three feet apart so that each one would be seen.
 In front of them, we placed trays and other platters that had beautiful patterns.

-Family Memorabilia Idea #5: Don't have room for a standalone bookshelf in your bedroom, buy mountable corner shelves.
+Family Memorabilia Idea #5: Don't have room for a standalone bookshelf in your bedroom; buy mountable corner shelves.